chanido/blitzcache/README.md

 ✅ **Top Heaviest Entries** - As of v2.1.0, easily identify the largest cached items with the top heaviest entries feature
 ✅ **Capacity-Based Size Limit (Optional)** - As of v2.1.0, set `maxCacheSizeBytes` to enable automatic eviction when the cache exceeds a size budget
 ✅ **Zero-Overhead When Disabled** - Set `MaxTopSlowest` or `MaxTopHeaviest` to `0` (or pass `maxTopSlowest: 0`, `maxTopHeaviest: 0` to constructors) to completely skip tracking logic for those features.
 If both are disabled and no `MaxCacheSizeBytes` is configured, BlitzCache now skips all per-entry sizing for maximum throughput.
+✅ **Compact, unified API** - A single `BlitzGet` family for sync and async: just pass your function and BlitzCache runs and caches it for you.

 ## 📋 Table of Contents